Zodiac Aerospace: Development of aerospace businesses (1990–2006)

-Split and refocus on aerospace (2007 to present day)
+Split and refocus on aerospace (2007–2018)

 In September 2007, the Zodiac Group sold its Marine business to a holding company, 72% owned by the American Group Carlyle with 28% being retained by Zodiac, thus creating Zodiac Marine and Pool.

 In November 2007, Olivier Zarrouati succeeded Jean-Louis Gerondeau as Chief Executive Officer.

 At the beginning of 2008, the Group was renamed Zodiac Aerospace and adopted a new logo.

 At the end of 2008, Zodiac Aerospace strengthened its position in the cabin interiors segment by acquiring the Dutch company Driessen (leading manufacturer of galleys for single-aisle aircraft and trolleys), Adder (cabin separators) and TIA (electrical equipment for galleys, mainly for the business aircraft market).
 Zodiac Aerospace continued its acquisition strategy in cabin interiors as well as in systems.
 In 2010, the Canadian company Cantwell Cullen & Co (cabling and interconnect systems) and the German company Sell GmbH (galleys for wide-bodied aircraft) joined the Group.

 The year 2010 was marked by a takeover bid for Zodiac Aerospace by the French Group Safran.
 At the beginning of July 2010, Zodiac Aerospace announced that it had been officially approached by Safran and that, having examined Safran's proposal, its Supervisory Board had unanimously decided not to pursue it.
 For several months, Zodiac and Safran squared up in the media.
 In November 2010, the AMF (French Financial Markets Authority) summoned Safran to clarify its position: its CEO, Jean-Paul Herteman announced in November 2010 that he had given up his plan to acquire Zodiac Aerospace.

 Since 2011, Zodiac Aerospace has continued its acquisitions: